kushpatel7764/BabyLanguage/README.md

 Overall, this is a calculator program with support for baby language-like expressions that are translated into mathematical operations.

 Guide:
 Input Expressions: The program will prompt you to enter a "baby language" expression, which it will translate and calculate.
-For exmaple, "baaa gah baa" will translate to 3 - 2 and the output will be 1
+For exmaple, "baaa gah baa" will translate to 3 - 2 and the output will be 1.

-Exit: Type "poopoo" to end the program.
+"poopoo": end the program,
 "pee": "+",
 "gah": "-",
 "milk":"*",